 Covariance and Correlation (2015)

-Covariance and Correlation are very important terminologies in the Subject of Statistics.
+Covariance and correlation are very important terminologies in statistics.
 Covariance measures the degree to which two variables co-vary (i.e. vary/change together).
 If the greater values of one variable (say, $X_i$) correspond with the greater values of the other variable (say, $X_j$), i.e. if the variables tend to show similar behavior, then the covariance between two variables ($X_i$, $X_j$) will be positive.

 Similarly, if the smaller values of one variable correspond with the smaller values of the other variable, then the covariance between two variables will be positive.
 In contrast, if the greater values of one variable (say, $X_i$) mainly correspond to the smaller values of the other variables (say, $X_j$), i.e. both of the variables tend to show opposite behavior, then the covariance will be negative.